 Country Who can dissolve parliament?
-Circumstances and Limitations Purpose/Comments Dissolution by the head of state France The president 'after consulting the Prime Minister and the Presidents of the Houses of Parliament'.
-'No further dissolution shall take place within a year following said election.'
-This is a very broad and discretionary power of dissolution, which the president can use for partisan purposes, and which greatly strengthens presidential power.
-The president can dissolve parliament in order to appeal, over the heads of the government and the parliamentary majority, to the people.
-Portugal The president 'after consulting the parties with seats in the Assembly and the Council of State'.
-'The Assembly of the Republic shall not be dissolved during the six months following its election, during the last six months of the President of the Republic's term of office, or during a state of siege or state of emergency.'
-As in France, this rule allows the president broad discretion in the exercise of the dissolution power.
-Romania The president 'after consulting with the presidents of the two Chambers and the leaders of the parliamentary groups'.
-Dissolution is permissible only if 'no vote of confidence has been obtained for the formation of the Government within 60 days of the first request, but only after the rejection of at least two requests for investiture'.
-'Parliament can be dissolved only once in the course of a year.'
-'Parliament cannot be dissolved during the last six months of the term of office of the President of Romania, or during a state of mobilization, war, siege or emergency.'
-Compared with the provisions in France and Portugal, the Romanian Constitution places much stricter limits on the president's use of the dissolution power.
-Dissolution by t lead of state on advice of the prime minister Bangladesh 'Parliament shall be summoned, prorogued and dissolved by the President by public notification: Provided further that in the exercise of his functions under this clause, the President shall act in accordance with the advice of the Prime Minister tendered to him in writing.'
-Not applicable This formulation gives the prime minister virtually unlimited discretion over the dissolution of parliament.
-Jamaica 'The Governor-General may at any time by Proclamation published in the Gazette prorogue or dissolve Parliament.
-In the exercise of his powers under this section the Governor-General shall act in accordance with the advice of the Prime Minister.'
-'Provided that if the House of Representatives by a resolution which has received the affirmative vote of a majority of all the members thereof has resolved that it has no confidence in the Government, the Governor-General shall by Proclamation published in the Gazette dissolve Parliament.'
-The Constitution of Jamaica, like that of Bangladesh, gives the prime minister virtually unlimited scope in recommending a dissolution of parliament.
-It includes a provision that further strengthens the prime minister in relation to parliament: if the house passes a vote of no confidence, then it is automatically dissolved.
+Circumstances and limitations Purpose/comments France The president 'after consulting the Prime Minister and the Presidents of the Houses of Parliament' 'No further dissolution shall take place within a year following said election' This is a very broad and discretionary power of dissolution, which the president can use for partisan purposes, and which greatly strengthens presidential power The president can dissolve parliament in order to appeal, over the heads of the government and the parliamentary majority, to the people Portugal The president 'after consulting the parties with seats in the Assembly and the Council of State' 'The Assembly of the Republic shall not be dissolved during the six months following its election, during the last six months of the President of the Republic's term of office, or during a state of siege or state of emergency' As in France, this rule allows the president broad discretion in the exercise of the dissolution power Romania The president 'after consulting with the presidents of the two Chambers and the leaders of the parliamentary groups' Dissolution is permissible only if 'no vote of confidence has been obtained for the formation of the Government within 60 days of the first request, but only after the rejection of at least two requests for investiture' 'Parliament can be dissolved only once in the course of a year' 'Parliament cannot be dissolved during the last six months of the term of office of the President of Romania, or during a state of mobilization, war, siege or emergency' Compared with the provisions in France and Portugal, the Romanian Constitution places much stricter limits on the president's use of the dissolution power

+Table 8.3.
+Dissolution by the head of state on advice of the prime minister